Autism is a complex neurological disorder that cannot be diagnosed through medical tests.

 Instead, a diagnosis is made based on the presence or absence of certain observable behaviors.
 Qualified and experienced professionals should perform a comprehensive evaluation to determine the presence of autism symptoms and the impact that these symptoms have on an individual’s life.
 Because of its complexity, a diagnosis of autism should not be made after a 15 minute exam in a doctor’s office.

 To ensure consistency in diagnosis, professionals use standard diagnostic criteria found in the Diagnostic and Statistical Manual – 5th Edition (DSM-V).
-This manual specifies the required number of symptoms needed in the three core diagnostic areas which include –socialization, communication and repetitive/restricted behaviors and interests.
-These symptoms must be determined to cause significant impairment in an individual’s life see Autism Fact Sheet.
+This manual specifies the required number of symptoms needed in the three core diagnostic areas, which include socialization, communication and repetitive/restricted behaviors and interests.
+These symptoms must be determined to cause significant impairment in an individual’s life.
 Finally, the manual requires professionals to ensure that other medical and/or psychological conditions are not present to account for the symptoms.

 Who can diagnose autism?